carapace/go-wallets/btc/README.md

 A number intended to allow unconfirmed time-locked transactions to be updated before being finalized

 ### TxOut
-An array of outgoing transaction, consisting of:
+An array of outgoing transactions, consisting of:
 ```
 type TxOut struct {
 	Value    int64